 The problem of nonuniformity of pore filling in the template synthesis of nanowires is considered.
 The effect of the applied gradient of temperature on the instability of pore filling is analyzed.
 The model proposed takes into account the presence of outer thermal boundary layer and outer diffusion layer.
 The metal electrodeposition in porous template under the quasi-steady-state conditions is considered.
 The role of the temperature dependences of the exchange current density and the diffusion coefficient of metal cation is revealed.
 The deposition modes at which the initial dispersion of nanowire lengths can be reduced are determined.

-n this review article we consider theoretically and give experimental support to the models of the Fermi-Bose mixtures and the BCS-BEC crossover compared with the strong-coupling approach, which can serve as the cornerstones on the way from high-temperature to room-temperature superconductivity in pressurized metallic hydrides.
+In this review article we consider theoretically and give experimental support to the models of the Fermi-Bose mixtures and the BCS-BEC (Bardeen Cooper Schrieffer–Bose Einstein) crossover compared with the strong-coupling approach, which can serve as the cornerstones on the way from high-temperature to room-temperature superconductivity in pressurized metallic hydrides.
 We discuss some key theoretical ideas and mechanisms proposed for unconventional superconductors (cuprates, pnictides, chalcogenides, bismuthates, diborides, heavy-fermions, organics, bilayer graphene, twisted graphene, oxide hetero-structures), superfluids and balanced or imbalanced ultracold Fermi gases in magnetic traps.
-We build a bridge between unconventional superconductors and recently discovered pressurized hydrides superconductors H_3S and LaH_10 with the critical temperature close to room temperature.
-We discuss systems with line of nodal Dirac points close to the Fermi surface, superconducting shape resonances and hyperbolic superconducting networks which are very important for the development of novel topological superconductors, for the energetics, for the applications in nano-electronics and quantum computations.
+We build a bridge between unconventional superconductors and recently discovered pressurized hydrides superconductors H3S and LaH10 with the critical temperature close to room temperature.
+We discuss systems with a line of nodal Dirac points close to the Fermi surface and superconducting shape resonances, and hyperbolic superconducting networks which are very important for the development of novel topological superconductors, for the energetics, for the applications in nano-electronics and quantum computations.